 Horticulture Lighting Group also posted PPFD readings from inside a 3×3 grow tent where the readings were considerably stronger.
 So for an open grow space I’d recommend this light for 2×2 foot coverage.
 Inside a grow tent you can get 3×3 feet covered comfortably.

-You can also consider the HLG 550 V2 if you only want one light in your 4×4 grow tent instead of two HLG 300s.
+You can also consider the HLG 550 V2 if you want stronger light in your 4×4 foot space.

 Heat (or not):